90 Grados Fahrenheit A Celsius

 1. Understanding the Linear Relationship:

 The relationship between Fahrenheit and Celsius is linear.
-This means that a change of a certain number of degrees Fahrenheit corresponds to a proportional change in Celsius.
-The ratio of the change in Celsius to the change in Fahrenheit is 5/9.
+So in practice, a change of a certain number of degrees Fahrenheit corresponds to a proportional change in Celsius.
+Because of that, the ratio of the change in Celsius to the change in Fahrenheit is 5/9.
 Knowing this, we can approach conversions in a more intuitive way.

 2. Using a Conversion Table: